Tameness in least fixed-point logic and McColm's conjecture: Acknowledgements

 \section{Acknowledgements}

+We started this project in 2017 when we were both postdocs at Indiana University, Bloomington.
+We would like to thank Larry Moss and the logic group at IU for their support.

-We would like to thank Cameron Hill for his comments on the first draft of this paper.
-We would also like to thank Steve Lindell, Scott Weinstein, and Greg McColm for many helpful conversations about the topics surrounding this paper.
+We would also like to acknowledge several people who have read earlier versions of this paper and discussed this material with us.
+In particular, we thank Cameron Hill for his comments on the first draft of this paper, Steve Lindell and Scott Weinstein for being invaluable sources of knowledge of finite model theory, and Greg McColm for inspiring the present line of inquiry.
+Finally, we are indebted to the anonymous referees, whose comments substantially improved the readability of this paper.